N-Will-Lee/Ethereum-Tutorials/erc-20.md

 * Decide on your Token Supply, or how many tokens you want to exist in total.
 * NOTE: Ethereum only deals in integers only and DOES NOT recognize fractions.
 1000 integers are required to represent 1 token with 3 decimal places.
 Therefore add an extra 0 to your token supply for every decimal place in your token.
 * Click on the Run tab in remix
 * Next to the Deploy Button, Enter your InitialAmount, TokenName, Decimals, TokenSymbol as parameters like so: 1000000,"YourTokenName",3,"YTN".
-Don't forget quotes for the strings.
+Don't forget double quotes for the strings.
 * Alternitavely you can directly input values into your Smart Contract code.
 Just remember to remove the code that sets the variables inside the constructor function

 **Compiling and Deploying**